adamjacob/FrontPlate/README.md

 ### Technical Info
 - This CMS uses a PHP PDO to a SQLite database stored at /common/database.sqlite3
-- The admin panel is built using Backbone.js an use Require.js to load in environment modules
+- The admin panel is built using Backbone.js as well as Require.js to load in environment modules

 ### Installing
 1. Move all the files to the proper location in your development environment (htdocs)